pablosproject/pablosproject.com/content/about.md

 # About Me

-I am a Senior Freelance Software Engineer with strong theoretical skills and a passion for Open Source software.
+I am a Senior Software Engineer with strong theoretical skills and a passion for Open Source software.

 <br/>

 I worked for 10+ years as an iOS developer (and I still do mobile apps).
-Nowadays I am doing a bunch of stuff, mainly FullStack (NestJS + Angular is my preferred stack) and some Linux programming.
+Nowadays I am doing a bunch of stuff, mainly FullStack (NestJS + Angular is my preferred stack) Linux programming and automations.

 <br/>